ayastreb/11route/_posts/en/2016/2016-05-01-rome-italy.markdown

 </section>

 <section class="text-block">
-Next to Piazza Navona there is a small market and next to it there are few food stores.
+Next to Piazza Navona is a small market and next to it are few food stores.
-They sell delicious pizza, cheese and meats there.
+They sell delicious pizza, cheese and meats.
 We tried mozzarella bufala and smoked mozzarella, tasted really good.
 </section>